 Disclosure – We rely on reader support to run SleepMattressHQ.com.
 If you purchase products using our links, we may earn a commission.
 Click here to read about our process.

-To stop the mattress from sliding you need to have friction between mattress and bed frame.
+To stop the mattress from sliding you need to have friction between the mattress and bed frame.
 Lack of adequate friction is the reason why your mattress keeps sliding.
-Generally, the bed with headboard and footboard are immune and adequate to keep the mattress from sliding.
+Generally, the bed with a headboard and footboard is immune and adequate to keep the mattress from sliding.

 Let us look into the factor that leads to the mattress sliding issue.